 Short Screenplays

 Richard’s short screenplay, “The Curfew” was made into a short film by filmmaker Ian Allen Lim after it won first place in the MoviePoet Short Screenplay Contest.
 In addition, his short script, “The Last Day of Winter” was also made into a film by Landau Productions.
-Most recently, Richard’s short screenplay adaptation of Herman Melville’s short story “Bartleby” has been doing the festival circuit where it won a “Director’s Citation” at the Black Maria Film FestivaL.
+Richard’s short screenplay adaptation of Herman Melville’s short story “Bartleby” has been doing the festival circuit where it won a “Director’s Citation” at the Black Maria Film FestivaL.

 NJ Screenwriters Group